AusDTO/gov-au-content-guide/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Include a high-level description for what the pull request fixes and links to Github issues it resolves.
+* High-level description of what the pull request fixes
+* Links to GitHub issues resolved

 ## Additional information

-* Relevant research and support documents
+* Research and support documents
-* Screen shot images
+* Screenshots
 * Notes
-* etc.

 ## Definition of Done